kalewine/weather-script-app/README.md

 # weather-script-app
 ## A simple weather app for the command line
 ### **Background:**
-I built this script as a learning excercise during my Develop Carolina appreticeship.
+I built this script as a learning excercise during my Develop Carolina apprenticeship.
 The instructions for this assignment can be found here: [Engineerkit](https://link-url-here.org) I used the [weatherapi.com](https://www.weatherapi.com/) api.
 ### **Instructions:**